shahian/javaFunctionalProgramming/README.md

 ***
  Java provides several functional interfaces that can be used to write functional-style code.

- Predicate, Consumer, Supplier, and Function - are among the most commonly used functional interfaces in Java.
+ <span style="color:red;">Predicate</span>, Consumer, Supplier, and Function - are among the most commonly used functional interfaces in Java.

 Here is a brief overview of each interface: